theCodeMason/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [X] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [X] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [X] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [X] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+A. The Document Object Model is a browser independent API that allows for JavaScript interaction within the HTML / XML node structure.

 2. What is an event?
+A. A Document Object Model Event is a signal that something has occurred to the DOM (Example: A user has clicked a button.)

 3. What is an event listener?
+A. An event listener is code within that the DOM that "listens" / acts upon certain DOM event signals.

 4. Why would we convert a NodeList into an Array?
+A. The JavaScript Array Object has more builtin function methods than the JavaScript NodeList Object, making it more useful for code operation.

 5. What is a component?
+A. In JavaScript, components are functions ( and in some cases classes ) that return HTML / JavaScript / fragments .